5 Reasons You Should Start Using Manuka Honey

 Raise your hand if you have ever heard of the magic golden liquid that is Manuka Honey?
 If you follow Kourtney Kardashian, or Gwyneth Paltrow, you are sure to have been subjected to a Manuka reference or two.
-I had heard of Manuka, but had little interest until a good friend gifted me a jar of Comvita’s Manuka Honey.
+I had heard of Manuka, but had little interest until I tried it for the first time.
 The bottle was not as cute as the little clear bear I was used too, and the lofty price tag was equally as confusing.
 At first the skeptic in me took over so I did a little research and here are a few things I found out:

 - It is produced specifically in New Zealand by bees that pollinate the native Manuka bush and has been used by the Maori community for centuries .